Dr Frederick J. Nagle

 After his Residency at Royal Perth Hospital in Medicine and Surgery, Dr Nagle started his general Ophthalmology training, including Cataract, Corneal and Glaucoma surgery at Royal Perth Hospital, and under Prof Ian Constable at Sir Charles Gardner Hospital Vitreo-retinal Ophthalmology.

-Returning to Perth as Consultant in Ophthalmic Surgeon at Fremantle Hospital since 1994 and Head of Ophthalmology Department in 2005.
+Consultant Ophthalmic Surgeon Fremantle Hospital and Head of Ophthalmology Department 1994-2008.

 Achievements and Accreditation

 - University of London Physics 1978

 - Royal Collage of Physicians & Surgeons Ireland MB.BCh.BAO.LRCP&SI 1985

 - Royal Australian and New Zealand College of Ophthalmologists Fellowship 1992

 - Cataract and Corneal Fellowship; Queen Alexandra Hospital Portsmouth UK 1993

 - University of Sydney, Grad Dip Med: Refractive Surgery 2011